-Enter the Reference ID number of an existing ordinance offense code being modified or repealed.
+Enter the Reference ID number of an existing offense code being modified or repealed.

-Enter the date the ordinance offense code should be effective.
+Enter the date the offense code should be effective.

-2/1/1900 may be entered if the date the ordinance became effective is unknown.
+2/1/1900 may be entered if the date the offense code became effective is unknown.

 This date is either the date:

-- an amendment to the ordinance became effective; or
+- an amendment to the offense code became effective; or

-- the first date an ordinance became payable (if the offense is changing from court required to payable).
+- the first date an offense code became payable (if the offense is changing from court required to payable).

-: The ordinance offense code will be available for use for all offenses that occur on or after the effective date.
+: The offense code will be available for use for all offenses that occur on or after the effective date.
 Use an actual effective date whenever possible.
-When one ordinance offense code is being repealed and replaced by a new one, the effective date of the new one must be the first date the new ordinance offense code can be used.
-The effective date on the repealed offense code cannot be the same as the effective date on the new ordinance offense code.
-A citation or complaint will be rejected if the offense date is before the effective date of the ordinance offense code submitted.
+When one offense code is being repealed and replaced by a new one, the effective date of the new one must be the first date the new offense code can be used.
+A citation or complaint will be rejected if the offense date is before the effective date of the offense code submitted.

-Enter the first date the ordinance offense code cannot be used.
+Enter the first date the offense code cannot be used.